manticoresoftware/manticoresearch/docs/sphinxql_reference/optimize_index_syntax.rst

 OPTIMIZE statement enqueues a RT index for optimization in a background thread.

+If ``OPTION sync=1`` is used, the command will wait until the optimization process is done (or if the connection timeout - but the optimization will continue to run).

 Over time, RT indexes can grow fragmented into many disk chunks and/or tainted with deleted, but unpurged data, impacting search performance.
 When that happens, they can be optimized.
 Basically, the optimization